Program overview

 Graduates of the Bachelor of Fine Arts - Indigenous Art (Art Studio) program can pursue a variety of career paths in Canada, including:

-• Art Therapist: Use art as a therapeutic tool to support mental health and well-being.
+• Art Therapy: Use art as a therapeutic tool to help individuals express emotions and improve mental health.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.